Hunter, Nevada

-Hunter is a ghost town in Elko County, Nevada.
+Hunter is a ghost town along the Humboldt River in Elko County, Nevada, United States.

 History

 In 1871 lead and silver were found in Hunter.
 In 1877 a post office was established there.
 In those days, Hunter had six saloons, a blacksmith shop, restaurants, two stores and 40 to 50 homes.
 Mines were idle in 1884 but resurged by 1905.
 In 1872, mines at Hunter produced $208,000 in material.
 However, the Hunter District had to pay a high tax.
 Ore was discovered in the area, leading to mines that attracted more attention.
 This caused the population to reach a peak population of 80 inhabitants in 1877.
 By these times, Hunter had 40 houses, restaurants, several saloons and a post office.
 The early years of the 20th century were the start of the end of Hunter.
 Now, only smelter ruins mark the site of the old town.